mishunika/MassDamperSpring-Simulator/README.md

 ## Outro
-At this laboratory work I had the opportunity to represent mathematically and to simulate a real physical process.
+At this laboratory work I had the opportunity to represent mathematically and to simulate a real mechanical process.
+It is very useful for us, as future engineers to be able to transpose the real-world processes in a mathematical domain in order to be able to make beautiful computations.

 The main difficulty was to understand the mathematical problem and to learn how Euler's method works.
 The rest of the process was fun.